Looking to learn how to meet people and make friends? Well read on.

 I’d just moved to New York City and had ZERO friends.
 After too many boring Friday nights, I finally learned how to make new friends and meet more people.

 Today, I want to share what I learned in those first couple years in a new city.

 Even if you aren’t new to a city — maybe you’re starting a new job or a new semester at school — these techniques still apply to you.

 Here’s what you’ll learn:

 - 3 sure-fire ways to break the ice and get an authentic conversation started with anybody

 - Why small talk is not BS and how it can help you have better more meaningful conversations

 - A simple but effective game to get over the nervousness of meeting new people

-Use these 3 tips to start an authentic conversation with anybody
+Use these 3 tips to start an authentic conversation with anybody and meet new people

 Picture this: You are at the bar with your friend.
 He instantly starts chatting up a girl and leaves you standing there awkwardly, drink in hand.
 You feel like a weirdo not talking to anyone, so you habitually take out your phone and check Facebook.